sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 * - You must be able to replace a non-compliant TRE with a compliant system.
   - This might involve reconfiguring a running system or by replacing it with a compliant one.
   - Mandatory
+* - You should always keep software used for confifuring user or management infrastructure and any anti-virus/malware software up to date, with automatic updates.
+  - This includes any software used for remote desktop portals, databases, webapps, configuration management or software used for logging within the TRE.
+  - Mandatory
 ```

 ## Availability management